MarwanAlsoltany/amqp-agent/README.md

 ## Examples

 Before we start with examples, we have to clarify a few things.
 It's worth mentioning from the beginning that with AMQP Agent there are multiple ways to how you can retrieve a worker, there is the simple way, the recommended way, and the more advanced ways.
 After you retrieve a worker, it's like clay, you can form it the way you want.
-This modular design gracefully accommodates your needs, drives to a scalable code-base, and simply makes everyone happy.
+This modular design gracefully accommodates your needs, drives to a scalable codebase, and simply makes everyone happy.

 #### The ways a worker can be retrieved